 Make sure your compost heap is sheltered – you need the compost to retain warmth for the contents to rot down well.
 Don't position it in full sun, as this will dry out the compost.

-6. Tend to the heap regularly
+5. Tend your heap regularly

 Compost takes between six months and two years to reach maturity.
 You'll know that it's ready once it’s dark and crumbly, with a strong earthy smell.